valbaca/valbaca.github.io/_posts/2023-12-12-tyranid-starter.md

 What they generally lack in raw power, they make up in their superior ability to swarm, control objectives, and adapt.

 **That point is worth repeating: Tyranids are an objective-focused faction.** Prioritizing objectives and secondary objectives is crucial to winning with Tyranids.
 Tyranids are generally not an army that can "table" (completely kill) the opposing army.
 If a Tyranid army wins, it's often with some or even most of their army dead but have earned more Victory Points, which ultimately is what determines the actual winner.
+[This cinematic video from Games Workshop](https://youtu.be/KyxyQ0tixFk?si=-BoxErY0Skrw43B3) demonstrates it perfectly: the Tyranids appear to be getting slaughtered, but at the end of the video it shows the Imperium is losing the war.

 I emphasize this because it's often demoralizing to newer Tyranid players to have *dozens* of models taken off the board in one phase or even in one attack!
 This isn't to say that Tyranids cannot kill at all; the larger Monsters can punch.